 |GPS:||39.323, -77.726 Google Map · Climbing Area Map|

 The Climbing ranges from multi-pitch trad, sport and top-roping areas to tons of excellent bouldering.
 Maryland Heights stands 200 feet tall and is the tallest cliff in central Maryland.
-It is REQUIRED to sign in at the ranger's information station to climb on Maryland Heights.
-None of the other areas require a sign in.
 Most of the rock in the region is a hard quartzite providing good crack systems and positive edges on the faces.

 Contributing Web Sights

 All of the Harpers Ferry cliffs are located on National Park Land and some of the parking areas will include a $10 entry fee, however a year pass can be purchased for $30 at the visitor center.
 Also the annual National Park Pass can be used as well.
 The National pass cost $80 and has two signature spots so it can be shared with one other person and covers entrance fees for the owner and 3 accompanying adults into all National Parks.

 Classic Climbing Routes at Harper's Ferry